thombashi/ghscard/README.rst

 Summary
 -------

-A JavaScript widget to generate GitHub user/repository/organization cards for static web pages (like GitHub pages).
+A JavaScript widget to generate interactive GitHub user/repository/organization cards for static web pages (like GitHub pages).

 Demo
 ====